 The Board has also weighed the merits of comparing the risk to soils and the environment from BDM films versus risk from PE films.
 Board members are torn on this issue.
-Current use of plastic in organic production is increasing rapidly.
-Some small- and large-scale growing systems, such as organic "plasticulture" strawberry production, are highly dependent on PE films, with thousands of acres of plastic used annually across the industry.
+Use of plastic in organic production is increasing rapidly.
+Many small- and large-scale growing systems, such as organic "plasticulture" strawberry production, are highly dependent on PE films, with thousands of acres of plastic used annually to essentially containerize soil, resulting in enormous amounts of plastic waste and agricultural soil and general environmental contamination (see figures).
+For example, the Monterey County Regional Waste Management District in California receives 5,700 tons (11.4 million lbs.) of agricultural plastic annually.
+Based on the acreage of organic strawberries, (approximately 20%), up to ~1-2 million lbs. is likely from organic fields each year.
 Board members are also concerned about the precedent of allowing petroleum-derived products to be added directly to soils.
 The comparative risk of the two production aids leaves some organic community members uncomfortable.
 In essence, the thinking is "I don't think the reason to add a new material to the National List should be because we're trying to mitigate the harms caused by another NL material."